Development is an inherently political process of change that tests human relationships.

-It’s a course that attracts students with experience in conflict and development practice from around the world, so you also learn and benefit from each other’s knowledge and experience.
+You may be studying alongside students with experience in conflict and development practice from around the world, and you'll learn and benefit from each other’s knowledge and experience.

-Our choice of modules lets you develop expertise, in the areas that you feel most passionate about.
+You'll choose four further 20-credit modules from a wide range of choices.
+This selection will allow you to develop expertise in the areas that you feel most passionate about.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

-During the summer term and vacation you will consolidate your interests in a 12,000 word dissertation on a topic of your choice.
+During the Summer Term and vacation you will consolidate your interests in a 12,000 word dissertation (60 credits) on a topic of your choice.